-The Vermont spring in Killington brings clear skies, brighter colors, tons more outdoor recreation opportunities and softer snow.
+The Vermont spring in Killington brings clear skies, brighter colors, tons more outdoor recreation opportunities and softer snow, is the ideal time to plan a romantic getaway to town.

 For the Corn Snow